ejrbuss/type-mark/docs/index.md

 ##### `arrayof`

-Rather than checking the given value this instead checks the elements of the given Value.
+Rather than checking the given value this instead checks the elements of the given value.
 Automatically fails if the passed value is not an Array.
 The following example asserts that `x` is an array of numbers.

 ```js